dcunited001/te-xel-io/app/posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.md

 Metacognition is by far one of the most important attributes for intelligence, moreso than short-term memory IMO.
 Metacognition is cognition about cognition.
 People with strong metacognition are able to abstract and reason about their own thought process, which can lead to mind blowing insights.

-## Part Three: Self-Directed Improvement of Cognitive Functions through Learning.
+## Part Three: Directive Cognitive Expansion

 I'll cover how you can improve specific cognitive faculties by learning new things.
 I'll also discuss the importants of assessing a new activity for its particular benifits.
 Finally, I'll offer examples of what parts of the mind each activity utilizes, such as chess, music, acting, programming, dancing and skateboarding.